 - Drag and Drop Scheduling

-In NetSuite Manufacturing, an item that is manufactured and consumes other components as part of that process is called an Assembly Item and is easily defined through the New Items menu.
+In NetSuite Manufacturing Module, an item that is manufactured and consumes other components as part of that process is called an Assembly Item and is easily defined through the New Items menu.
 Assembly Items can optionally be defined as lot numbered or serialized.
 If a product requires full traceability from the components being used—where they came from and where the end product went—then selecting one of these options will ensure that traceability is strictly maintained.

 Fig 1.
 Assembly item